OCA/sale-workflow/sale_order_pricelist_tax/readme/USAGE.rst

-- set your product in include tax
+- for all excluded taxes select the matching included taxe
-- set exclude tax with pricelist of your choice
+- set exclude or included tax on the pricelist
-- encode a sale with these settings
+- encode a sale with the configured pricelist

 Warning:
 It's possible to have pricelist that depend on other pricelist.